kisrea-team/LogUp/README.md

 ### Backend Deployment

-The backend runs via `backend/start.py` which configures the FastAPI application and starts it with uvicorn server.
-It can be deployed separately on Vercel with the provided `backend/vercel.json` configuration.
+The backend has been separated into its own repository at [zitons/LogUp---Backend](https://github.com/zitons/LogUp---Backend).
+The backend API is built with FastAPI and Python, and can be deployed to platforms that support Python applications such as Railway, Render, or Heroku.

-**Note**: The backend application is started through `backend/start.py` rather than `backend/main.py`.
-All backend-specific Vercel configuration is located in the `backend` directory.
+**Note**: The backend application is started through `start.py` and is now maintained in a separate repository.